 PhD Political Science

-Our graduate program is unique as it offers a range of seminars and rigorous training in research methodologies, theoretical frameworks, and critical analysis.
-Our faculty members are methodologically diverse, with the ability to mentor, support and train students in qualitative, quantitative, and mixed-method research.
+Our graduate program stands out by providing a diverse range of seminars and rigorous training in research methodologies, theoretical frameworks, and critical analysis.

 Canadian Politics